deckhouse/deckhouse/modules/302-vertical-pod-autoscaler/docs/internal/README.md

 * The `minAllowed` container resources are described using the helm function at the beginning of the `vpa.yaml` file.
 * For `maxAllowed` resources the helm function is optional.

-!!!
-Attention!!!
-The name for helm-functions with `minAllowed`-resources must be unique within the module !
+> Attention!
+The name for helm-functions with `minAllowed`-resources must be unique within the module.

 For the `kube_rbac_proxy` container, the function `helm_lib_vpa_kube_rbac_proxy_resources` is used to set both `minAllowed` and `maxAllowed` resources.